MannLabs/alphakraken/README.md

 These steps need to be done on all machines that run alphakraken services.
 Make sure the code is always consistent across all machines!
 1. Stop all docker compose services across all machines using the `down` command.
 2. On each machine, pull the most recent version of the code from the repository.
-3. Check if there are any special changes to be done (e.g. new mounts, new environment variables, manual database interventions, ..) and apply them.
+3. Check if there are any special changes to be done (e.g. updating `submit_job.sh` on the cluster, new mounts, new environment variables, manual database interventions, ..) and apply them.
 4. Start all docker compose services again, first the `infrastructure` services, then the `workers` services.
 5. Normal operation should be resumed after about 5 minutes.
 Depending on when they were shut down, some tasks